ManojKumar-A-17/underwater-detection-system/README_PROFESSIONAL.md

 | YOLOv8n | ~45ms | 22 FPS | 0.86 | 3.2M |
 | YOLOv8s | ~65ms | 15 FPS | 0.89 | 11.2M |

+if your computer/laptop didn't have GPU , you may use CPU for this.
+But, your accuray is too low.

 *Benchmarks on RTX 3080, varies by hardware*

 ## 📤 Export & Reporting Features